Pipeline Construction: Typical Construction Issues

 - Other improper welding practices.

-PHMSA inspection has seen the following types of concerns when inspecting new pipeline construction:
+PHMSA inspections have identified the following types of concerns when inspecting new pipeline construction:

 |Mechanized Welding||Manual Welding|